-SUVs are fast becoming Australia’s most favourite type of car, outselling passenger cars in February this year.
+SUVs are fast becoming Australia’s most favourite type of car, outselling passenger cars this year.
 But for many Aussies, the SUV lifestyle comes at a price too far outside the budget.

 But don’t lose hope, yet.
-Here are eight options for those wanting an SUV, without the $30,000-plus spend and expensive running costs.
+Here are 12 options for those wanting an SUV, without the $30,000-plus spend and expensive running costs.